 Cause A fungal disease (Geosmithia morbida), vectored by the walnut twig beetle (Pityophthorus juglandis), that can cause death of black walnut (Juglans nigra).
-The disease has been detected in many Western States including eastern Washington, Idaho, and throughout Oregon on both sides of the Cascade Range.
+The disease has been detected in many Western States including eastern Washington, Idaho, and throughout Oregon on both sides of the Cascade Range (although insect trapping in the Grand Ronde Valley of OR did not detect the beetle).
 Several quarantines of plants, wood and wood products have been established in some of the states in the Eastern United States.
 It was first noticed in Oregon during the early 1990's.
 Most of the trees impacted at that time were on poorly drained soils in the mid-Willamette Valley area.
 The majority of the problem seemed to have occurred over a 3-year period.
 There were few complaints about this problem until 2001 when this dieback occurred on a wide variety of soil types, including productive agricultural soils, in the Portland metropolitan area.
 Beyond the Pacific Northwest it has now been confirmed in Ohio, Tennessee, North Carolina, and Italy.

 The canker causing fungus Geosmithia morbida has been found in association with walnut twig beetles and their galleries.
 Armillaria root rot has also been found along with declining trees.
 It has been hypothesized that the phloem-limited cankers starve the trees for nutrients and reserves thereby weakening them and encouraging other diseases and winter injury to ultimately kill the tree.
 Phytoplasma testing during the 08 growing season was negative and remains an unlikely cause of this problem.